-Rohan is a second-year PhD student in CSAIL, working with Leslie Kaelbling and Tomás Lozano-Pérez in the Learning and Intelligent Systems group.
-His research focuses on making robots act intelligently when faced with uncertainty about their environment, with particular emphasis on settings where humans and robots interact.
+Rohan is a fourth-year PhD student in CSAIL, working with Leslie Kaelbling and Tomás Lozano-Pérez in the Learning and Intelligent Systems group.
+His research focuses on the intersection of robotics, machine learning, and planning, with emphasis on decision-making under uncertainty and human-robot interaction.
 Rohan completed his undergraduate degree in EECS at UC Berkeley before coming to MIT.
-At Berkeley, he enjoyed being a TA for 6 semesters and doing research in Pieter Abbeel’s Robot Learning Lab.
-Outside of work, he enjoys running outdoors, watching the National Hockey League, and eating at restaurants that have meat options available.
+At Berkeley, he was a TA for 6 semesters and did research in Pieter Abbeel’s Robot Learning Lab.
+Outside of work, he enjoys running outdoors and eating at restaurants that have meat options available.

 Rohan is an NSF GRFP Fellow, Hertz Fellowship Finalist, and Runner-up for the Computing Research Association Outstanding Undergraduate Researcher Award.
-He has interned at Google (Brain Robotics), Airbnb (Search Ranking), and eBay (Checkout).
+He has interned at Facebook AI Research (Robotics), Google Brain (Robotics), Airbnb (Search Ranking), and eBay (Checkout).